nikhilanayak/EngrAAV/README.md

 ## Support

 If you used this project or any of its code, or had any questions, shoot me an email at nikhil.a.nayak@gmail.com.

+## Credits

+This work was done in conjungtion with Akash Pai as well as the OHSU lab.
+Akash helped with the biology aspect (namely experimental validation) while Dr. Hiroyuki Nakai and the Nakai Lab mentored Akash and I, giving their time and support as we worked on this project.